 How we roast coffee

 Every coffee roaster that you speak to will probably have their preferred way of how to roast coffee.
 Our way is the best and only way though (sorry, bad joke!).
 We have various styles actually and it really depends on what we are looking for in a coffee.
 You can roast short and powerful or slow and long.
 How you roast coffee has a big impact on the final flavour of the coffee.
-Our exact specific profiles and methods are our trade secrets but here we try to explain in a little detail what we do every day all day at our roastery.
+Our exact specific profiles and methods are our trade secrets but here we try to explain in a little detail what we do all day everyday at our roastery.

 When we roast coffee we place green coffee beans into our coffee roasting machine.
 The beans come from the trolley which has built-in scales and are sucked by vacuum into the hopper of the roaster.
 Our coffee roaster heats the coffee with air.
 The beans are moved around inside the roaster consistently by paddles and a stream of very hot air is passed through the coffee.
 We have full control over the heat and because the heat is so direct we can make very quick adjustments to the roast.
 And this is very special because when compared to a traditional coffee roaster where you have flames heating a drum, our heat is directed straight at the beans.